MANAGEMENT EMPLOYEE RELATIONS Sample Clauses

 AutoNDA by SimpleDocs

 MANAGEMENT EMPLOYEE RELATIONS.
 SECTION 1 The parties agree that the principle of a fair day's work for a fair day's pay shall be observed at all times and employees shall perform their duties in a manner that best represents the Employer's interest.
 The Employer shall not in any way intimidate, harass, coerce or overly supervise any employee in the performance of his or her duties.
 The Employer shall not retaliate against employees for exercising rights under this Agreement.
-In considering any grievance alleging retaliation for exercising their rights under the Agreement, the severity and timing of the Employer’s actions that modify an employee’s work assignment or reprimand employees shall be relevant factors to a determination of motivation.
-The Employer will treat employees with dignity and respect at all times, which shall include, but not be limited to, giving due consideration to the age and physical condition of the employee.
+In considering any grievance alleging retaliation for exercising their rights under this Agreement, the severity and timing of the Employer's action that modifies an employee's work assignment or reprimand employees shall be relevant factors to a determination of motivation.
+The Employer will treat employees with dignity and respect at all times, which shall include but not be limited to, giving due consideration to the age and physical condition of the employee.
 Employees will also treat each other as well as the Employer with dignity and respect.

 MANAGEMENT EMPLOYEE RELATIONS.
 The parties agree that the principle of a fair day’s work for a fair day’s pay will be observed at all times and employees shall perform their duties in a manner that best represents the Employer’s interests.
 It is understood that the Employer will not overly supervise or unfairly coerce employees in the performance of their duties.